jbeck018/howlerops/scripts/README.md

-# SQL Studio Scripts
+# Howlerops Scripts

-This directory contains utility scripts for developing, testing, and installing SQL Studio.
+This directory contains utility scripts for developing, testing, and installing Howlerops.

 ## Installation Script

 ### `install.sh` (in repository root)

-Universal installation script for SQL Studio that works across all platforms.
+Universal installation script for Howlerops that works across all platforms.

 **Location:** `/install.sh` (also symlinked in this directory for testing)